 For example, biomass, fossil fuels, metal ores and industrial minerals are all crucial for production, infrastructure and consumption.

 Just how many resources are consumed by the global economy used year by year, and how efficiently these resources are used for economic and development gains has been widely unknown.

-Despite the indisputable importance of natural resources, no authoritative information is available which captures the global scale of natural resource use, resource productivity and its allocation to different economic activities; information which is crucial for policy-makers working toward the Sustainable Development Goals (SDGs)
+Despite the indisputable importance of natural resources, no authoritative information is available which captures the global scale of natural resource use, resource productivity and its allocation to different economic activities.
+This information is crucial for policy-makers working toward the Sustainable Development Goals (SDGs).